 The Middle School Curriculum has been designed specifically to create a seamless learning journey from Primary to upper Secondary.

-The learning activities are varied and allow the learners to develop the knowledge, skills and understanding and demonstrate their learning in different forms.
-Throughout the unit learners undertake a range of formative and summative assessments which inform teacher planning and learner progress, allowing learners to frequently reflect on what they are learning and set appropriate targets for development.
+At NISM each unit of work follows a clear and systematic learning journey.
+Learners are taught the importance of focussing on learning and improvement, rather than on outcomes, and teachers are encouraged to use research-informed practice in their subject planning and delivery.
+As a result, the learning activities are varied and allow the learners to develop the knowledge, skills and understanding and demonstrate their learning in different forms.
+Throughout the units of study, learners undertake a range of formative and summative assessments which inform teacher planning and learner progress, allowing learners to frequently reflect on what they are learning and set appropriate targets for development.

 Overviews of each unit are available on the parent zone.